c0deritter/knight-json/README.md

 ## To JSON object

-Convert one of your classes to a plain JavaScript object which can be converted to a JSON string.
+Convert one of your classes to a plain JavaScript object called a JSON object which is ready to be converted to a JSON string.

 ```typescript
 class User {